Kealey Adamson

-Kealey Adamson (born 9 March 2003) is an Australian soccer player who plays as a right-back for club Queens Park Rangers.
+Kealey Otieno Adamson (born 9 March 2003) is an Australian soccer player who plays as a right-back for club Queens Park Rangers.

 Career

 Adamson made his professional debut for Sydney FC, having come through the youth ranks, and was signed to a short-term contract for the 2023 Australia Cup, where he impressed at right-back in the opening rounds of the competition.
 However, Adamson's good performances would not see his contract extended, and he would go on to sign for rival club Macarthur FC.

-Due to Macarthur signing Adamson outside of the registration window, Adamson would be unable to play for Macarthur until January when the next registration window opened up.
+Due to Macarthur FC signing Adamson outside of the registration window, Adamson would be unable to play for Macarthur FC until January when the next registration window opened up.
 He would ultimately make his debut later that month in a 3–3 draw against Western United.

 On 27 June 2025, Adamson agreed to join EFL Championship club Queens Park Rangers, officially joining the club from 1 July.

+On 18th September 2025 He was named as the 1207th player to play for Queens Park Rangers with his debut on 09/08/2025.

+Personal life

+Born in Australia, Adamson is of Tanzanian descent through his father.